DragMaid/obsidian-notes/notes/IELTS teaching/Speaking/5.0/Linear thinking.md

 1. Wh- (what / when / where / who)
 2. Feeling / Opinion
 3. Why (Reason)
-4. Wh- quá khứ (when / where / whp / what + last time)
+4. Wh- quá khứ (when / where / who / what + last time)